Bajtas/IsFileExist-EmailNotifier/README.md

 ![Alt text](/img/app_config.jpg?raw=true "How APP config looks")

 Settings must be filled according your SMTP provider.
-Default settings are adjusted to be working with GMail.
+Default settings are adjusted to work with GMail.